Medically Reviewed by Andrew Staples, PA-C

 Bad posture, such as slouching, will lead to knee pain, so it is important to always maintain good posture.
 Strong core muscles in the abdomen and lower back help promote good posture and lessen pressure on the knees.
 Planking, back extensions, yoga, and Pilates are exercises that help strengthen core muscles.

-The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare provider with any questions or concerns you may have regarding your health.
+Disclaimer:Â The information on this site is for general informational purposes only and is not intended as medical advice.
+It should not be used as a substitute for professional diagnosis, treatment, or medical judgment.
+Always consult a physician or qualified healthcare provider with any questions you may have about a medical condition or treatment.